FAQs on the Authors Guild’s Positions and Advocacy Around Generative AI

 Licenses for future uses

-The CMO would also offer licenses to AI companies for text-based works moving forward.
-This could be done on an opt-out/ECL basis, as described above, or an opt-in basis—meaning only on behalf of those who specifically authorize the CMO to offer licenses on their behalf.
+The CMO would also offer licenses to AI companies for text-based works moving forward,, as described above, on an opt-in basis—meaning only on behalf of those who specifically authorize the CMO to offer licenses on their behalf.

 7)

 We believe that text-generating AI technologies would not exist without the works they were “trained on,” and we are determined to get compensation that reflects these contributions, not just pennies on the dollar.
 It is important to bear in mind that, unlike Spotify, the license will be for a subsidiary (not primary) use and that any fee charged to the AI companies will be divvied up among all participating authors and publishers.
 The amount should be significant enough that all authors whose works were used feel the benefit from it.
-We will hire experts to value the use of the works in the AI systems and the CMO will negotiate rates accordingly.
+The CMO will consult with experts to value the use of the works in the AI systems, and the CMO will negotiate rates accordingly.

 8)

-In addition to compensating writers for the use of their works in “training” AI, AI companies should prevent use of creators’ names, their writings (or portions thereof), or the titles of their work in prompts without the creators’ express permission.
+In addition to compensating writers for the use of their works in “training” AI, AI companies should prevent use of creators’ names, their writings (or portions thereof), the titles of their work, or characters and detailed plot lines from their work in prompts without the creators’ express permission.
 And where writers permit this use, they need to be compensated.

 It would be helpful to create a new economic right, whether under copyright law or as a sui generis right, to ensure that AI companies obtain permissions for these kinds of uses.
 A well-articulated federal right of publicity law—for which the Authors Guild is lobbying—would also help.